Vuokatti, Finland: Family Ski Guide

 This is the section where Vuokatti asks for your commitment.
 The resort sits in the Kainuu region of eastern Finland, 600 km north of Helsinki.
 The nearest airport is Kajaani (KAJ), 20-25 km from the resort, a 20-minute drive.

-The catch: Kajaani has no direct scheduled flights from the UK or major Western European hubs.
+What it costs you: Kajaani has no direct scheduled flights from the UK or major Western European hubs.
 You'll connect through Helsinki-Vantaa (HEL), which Finnair and other carriers serve from London, Manchester, Munich, and Amsterdam, among others.
 The Helsinki-to-Kajaani hop takes about an hour.
 Total journey from a UK airport: five to seven hours door-to-door including connection, on a good day.

 Transfer from Kajaani airport to Vuokatti is by bus, taxi, or pre-booked shuttle.
 We don't have confirmed pricing for airport transfers, but taxis in Finnish regional towns are regulated and metered.